Energy efficiency advice

 If your home isn't energy efficient, it is costing you money and wasting energy.

 As a Local Energy Authority, Boston Borough Council gives free advice and information about a range of cost effective ways to reduce domestic energy usage.

-You could save you up to £140 per year off your heating bills by installing loft insulation, and £160 by installing cavity wall insulation. (based on a typical semi-detached house.
-Source: Energy Saving Trust, 2015)
+You could save up to £130 per year off your heating bills by installing loft insulation, and up to £145 by installing cavity wall insulation. (based on a typical semi-detached house.
+Source: Energy Saving Trust, 2018)